-Step 2: Spatial verification (the rest of part 2)
+Step 2: Spatial verification (now)

-- Semi-local constraints

-Constraints on spatially close-by matches

-- Global geometric relations

-Require a consistent global relationship between all matches
+- a.
+Semi-local constraintsConstraints on spatially close-by matches - b.
+Global geometric relations Require a consistent global relationship between all matches

 Semi-local constraints: Example I. - neighbourhood consensus

 Fig. 4.
 Semi-local constraints: neighbours of the point have to match and angles have to correspond.
 Note that not all neighbours have to be matched correctly.